Lydia Dunn, Baroness Dunn: Honours

 For her services to Hong Kong, Dunn was made an OBE (Officer of the Order of the British Empire) in 1978, and then a CBE (Commander) in 1983.
 In 1989, she was appointed DBE (Dame Commander), reportedly the first from Hong Kong to have such an honour.
 One year later, she became the first ethnic Chinese and the first woman Hongkonger to be elevated to the British peerage in the Queen Elizabeth II’s 1990 Birthday Honours.
 She was introduced to the House of Lords as Baroness Dunn, of Hong Kong Island in Hong Kong and of Knightsbridge in the Royal Borough of Kensington and Chelsea on 24 August 1990.
 Dunn was also awarded the Prime Minister of Japan's Trade Award in 1987 and the United States' Secretary of Commerce award in 1988.

+In 1984, she was conferred an honorary degree of Doctor of Laws by the Chinese University of Hong Kong.
 In 1991, she was conferred an honorary degree of Doctor of Laws by the University of Hong Kong.
 She also received Doctor of Science honoris causa by the University of Buckingham in 1995.